-Characterization of a high-affinity anti-EPO antibody by switching speed measurements I App Note
+Characterization of a high-affinity anti-EPO antibody by switching speed measurements I App / Tech Note

 Erythropoietin (EPO) is a glycoprotein that upregulates the production of red blood cells.
 Recombinantly produced EPO is used as a drug to treat anemia and also as an illegal doping agent in sports.
 Understanding the interaction of antibodies with EPO is important for the diagnosis of a potentially fatal immune response of patients to exogenous EPO as well as for the development of assays for the in-vitro detection of EPO.
 The kinetic rate constants as well as the dissociation constant were successfully determined for a high-affinity monoclonal antibody against EPO.
 A quick quantification of the Ab concentration is possible by analyzing the initial signal change after Ab injection.
 Sub-pM concentrations of the antibody could be detected in less than 20 min.